CoderDojoTC/micropython/docs/sensors/10-rotary-encoder.md

     time.sleep(.1)
 ```

-## The Rotory Class
+## The Rotary Class

-I started with [this rotary class](https://github.com/gurgleapps/rotary-encoder/blob/main/rotary.py).
-However, my setup did not work with the one she created.
+Here is one rotary class:

+[Mike Teachman Rotary Class](https://github.com/miketeachman/micropython-rotary).
+This is preferred since
+it does not call a slow scheduler within an interrupt.

+## Using a Scheduler

+There is another class [Gurgle Apps Rotary Encoder](https://github.com/gurgleapps/rotary-encoder/blob/main/rotary.py) that uses a scheduler within an interrupt which is not a best practice.
+However, we can show how this does work work with the one she created.
 The numbers incremented, but they didn't decrement.
 I had to change the pins to use the PULL_DOWN settings in the init method.

 ```py
 import machine